tresoldi/ngesh/README.md

 For each tree, an `event_rate` is computed from the sum of the `birth` and `death` rates.
-At each iteration, which takes places after an random expovariant time from the `event_rate`, one of the extant nodes is selected for an "event", randomly either a birth or a death from the proportion of their rates.
-All other extant leaves have their distances ipdated with the event time.
+At each iteration, which takes places after an random expovariant time from the `event_rate`, one of the extant nodes is selected for an "event": either a birth or a death from the proportion of each rate.
+All other extant leaves have their distances updated with the event time.

-The random labels follow the expected methods for random text generation from a set of patterns, taking care to make names as universally readable (if not pronounceable) as possible.
+The random labels follow the expected methods for random text generation from a set of patterns, taking care to generate names as universally readable (if not pronounceable) as possible.

 ## What does "ngesh" mean?